Lead with Courage

 Ever found yourself knowing what matters most, but still struggling to choose accordingly?

-The research is striking: 85% of leaders can articulate their purpose, but only 35% consistently let it guide their decisions.
-This isn't a knowledge gap, it's a courage gap.
+Even the clearest purpose can blur under pressure, when facing pushback, wrestling with competing priorities, or feeling the squeeze between short-term demands and long-term impact.
+The research is showing: 85% of leaders can articulate their purpose, but only 35% consistently let it guide their decisions.
+A courage gap, not a knowledge gap.

 Practice Courage